neeraj-gs/Agriculture-Farm-Management-System/README.md

       2.Extract the files to a fodler.
       3.You will find diffrent queries and files.
       4.open your terminal in that folder where you hace the project.
+      5.Run the final.ejs file
+      6.You will get a port number
+      7.go to broweser and type localhost:portnumber you wil lget the webpage 8.Enter the query value and you will see the result corresponding to it